odanoburu/FreeLing-User-Manual/analyzer.md

     Whether to compute a lexical probability for each tag of each word.
 Deactivating this feature will affect the behaviour of the PoS tagger.

 * Lexical Probabilities File

 | Command line | Configuration file |
 | --- | --- |
 | `-P <filename>`, `--fprob <filename>` | `ProbabilityFile=<filename>` |

     Lexical probabilities file.
 The probabilities in this file are used to compute the most likely tag for a word, as well to estimate the likely tags for unknown words.
-See section

-    4.13

-    for details.

 * Unknown Words Probability Threshold.

 | Command line | Configuration file |
 | --- | --- |